MiloszKrajewski/K4os.Compression.LZ4/README.md

 # Support

-Maintaining this library is outside of work completely.
-My company is not using it, so I do this completely in my own free time.
+Maintaining this library is outside of my daily job completely.
+Company I work for is not even using it, so I do this completely in my own free time.

 So, if you think my work is worth something, you could support me by funding my daily caffeine dose: